curl/everything-curl/curl.md

 project.
 Everybody else that participates or contributes in the project has thus arrived at a later point in time.
 Some contributors worked for a while and then left again.
-Most contributors hang around only for a short while to get their bug fixed or feature merged or similiar.
+Most contributors hang around only for a short while to get their bug fixed or feature merged or similar.
 Counting all contributors we know the names of, we have received help from more than 1300 individuals.

 The list of people that have repeatedly shown up in discussions and commits